Mathematics Mentoring Program - FAQs

 To be eligible, mentors must:

-• be a current mathematics teacher in a NSW public secondary school; and
+• have a current proficient mathematics teacher role in an NSW public secondary school and have a minimum of 3 years’ teaching experience

-• have the endorsement of their principal to become a program mentor.
+• have the endorsement of your principal to become a program mentor for a minimum of 12 (full-time participants) or 24 months (part-time participants).

 Application process